 A Microsoft scholarship provides a leg up so you can pursue undergraduate studies in computer science and related technical disciplines.
 You’ll join a community of scholarship recipients from the United States, Canada and Mexico who share your passion for technology and academic excellence.
 It all adds up to achieving your primary goal—making a real difference in the software industry.

-You may receive either a full or partial scholarship for the academic year.
-Full tuition scholarships will cover tuition for the academic year as posted by the financial aid office at your college or university.
-Microsoft will make payments to the designated school, and they’re not transferable to other academic institutions.
+Recipients receive partial tuition covered for one academic year as posted by the financial aid office at your college or university.
+Microsoft will make a one-time payment to the designated school, and it's not transferable to other academic institutions.
 You may use the funds for tuition only—not for other costs listed on your bursar bill, such as room and board.

 You’ll also need to apply for a summer internship and if offered an internship, you must complete the salaried summer internship of 12 weeks or more at Microsoft Corporation in Redmond, Washington.
 (Microsoft reserves the right not to offer an internship position to the scholarship winner if an appropriate match cannot be found.)